-1. PRE-APPROVED RATE: COMPOST SHALL BE INCORPORATED WITH AN ORGANIC MATTER CONTENT BETWEEN 40 AND e.
-RAKE TO LEVEL, AND REMOVE SURFACE ROCKS LARGER THAN 2 INCHES IN DIAMETER f.
+1. PRE-APPROVED RATE: COMPOST SHALL BE INCORPORATED WITH AN ORGANIC MATTER CONTENT BETWEEN 40 AND f.
 OPTION 4: IMPORT TOPSOIL MIX, OR OTHER MATERIALS FOR MIXING, INCLUDING COMPOST, OF SUFFICIENT ORGANIC g.
 SCARIFY OR TILL SUBGRADE TO A DEPTH OF 4 INCHES.
 EXCEPT FOR WITHIN THE DRIP LINE OF EXISTING TREES, THE h.
 PLACE 4 INCHES OF IMPORTED TOPSOIL MIX ON SURFACE.
-THE IMPORTED TOPSOIL MIX SHALL CONTAIN 4% ORGANIC MATTER.
-SOILS USED IN THE MIX SHALL BE SAND OR SANDY LOAM AS DEFINED BY THE USDA; SHOP DRAWING SUBMITTAL IS REQUIRED.
-FIND USDA SIEVE FOR SAND AND SANDY LOAM.
+THE IMPORTED TOPSOIL MIX SHALL CONTAIN 4% ORGANIC b.
+SCARIFY OR TILL SUBGRADE TO A DEPTH OF 4 INCHES.
+EXCEPT FOR WITHIN THE DRIP LINE OF EXISTING TREES, THE c.
+STOCKPILED TOPSOIL SHALL ALSO BE AMENDED, IF NEEDED, TO MEET THE ORGANIC CONTENT REQUIREMENTS:

-2. CALCULATED RATE: INCORPORATE COMPOSTED MATERIAL OR APPROVED ORGANIC MATERIAL AT A CALCULATED RATE TO ACHIEVE 4 INCHES OF SETTLED SOIL AT 4% ORGANIC CONTENT;
+2. CALCULATED RATE: INCORPORATE COMPOSTED MATERIAL OR APPROVED ORGANIC MATERIAL AT A CALCULATED